HLXII/Evolve-Autoscript/README.md

 * Add granularity to Auto Print (only Auto Priority right now, idk what else I could split it into)
 * Add install instructions to README
 * Maybe add sacrifical alter?
 Never played new mantis yet
-* Fix UI Labels on flex divs in game tabs to float above accurately (looking at u Market tab)
 * Add multiplier functionality to custom UI

 ## Large